-The Avenue Capital Group beneficially owns 8,039,539 shares of common stock, which includes 555,961 shares of common stock the Avenue Capital Group may receive through the exercise of outstanding warrants.
+The Avenue Capital Group beneficially owns 4,088,978 shares of common stock.
+On November 9, 2014, all warrants to purchase our common stock previously held by the Avenue Capital Group expired.

-The Avenue Funds have the sole power to vote and dispose of the common stock and warrants held by them.
-Avenue International, Avenue International GenPar, Avenue Partners, Avenue Global GenPar, Avenue Capital IV, GL IV, Avenue Capital V, GL V, Avenue Capital Management, Avenue Capital Management GenPar and Marc Lasry have the shared power to vote and dispose of the common stock and warrants held by the Avenue Funds, all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
+The Avenue Funds have the sole power to vote and dispose of the common stock held by them.
+International Ltd., Avenue International GenPar, Avenue Partners, Global GenPar, Avenue Capital IV, GL IV, Avenue Capital V, GL V, Avenue PPF Opportunities GenPar, Avenue Capital Management II, GenPar and Marc Lasry have the shared power to vote and dispose of the common stock held by the Avenue Funds, all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
 The address for all of the Avenue Funds is 399 Park Avenue, 6th Floor, New York, NY 10022.

-Avenue Fund V beneficially owns 2,643,113 shares of common stock, or 7.4%, which represents 2,370,398 shares of common stock and 272,715 shares of common stock issuable upon the exercise of warrants held by Avenue Fund V. The securities owned by Avenue Fund V may also be deemed to be beneficially owned by Avenue Capital V, its general partner; GL V, the managing member of Avenue Capital V; Avenue Capital Management, its investment manager; Avenue Capital Management GenPar, the general partner of Avenue Capital Management; and Mr. Lasry, the managing member of Avenue Capital Management GenPar and GL V; all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
-For further information regarding Avenue Fund V, please see above.
+Avenue Spec V beneficially owns 619,115 shares of common stock, or 1.8%.
+The securities owned by Avenue Spec V may also be deemed to be beneficially owned by Avenue Capital V, its general partner, GL V, the managing member of Avenue Capital V, Avenue Capital Management II, its investment manager, GenPar, the general partner of Avenue Capital Management II, and Mr. Lasry, the managing member of GenPar and GL V, all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
+For further information regarding Avenue Spec V, please see above.

-Avenue Fund IV beneficially owns 2,058,028 shares of common stock, or 5.8%, which represents 1,899,118 shares of common stock and 158,910 shares of common stock issuable upon the exercise of warrants held by Avenue Fund IV.
-The securities owned by Avenue Fund IV may also be deemed to be beneficially owned by Avenue Capital IV, its general partner; GL IV, the managing member of Avenue Capital IV; Avenue Capital Management, its investment manager; Avenue Capital Management GenPar, the general partner of Avenue Capital Management; and Mr. Lasry, the managing member of Avenue Capital Management GenPar and GL IV; all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
-For further information regarding Avenue Fund IV, please see above.
+Avenue Spec IV beneficially owns 496,023 shares of common stock, or 1.5%.
+The securities owned by Avenue Spec IV may also be deemed to be beneficially owned by Avenue Capital IV, its general partner, GL IV, the managing member of Avenue Capital IV, Avenue Capital Management II, its investment manager, GenPar, the general partner of Avenue Capital Management II, and Mr. Lasry, the managing member of GenPar and GL IV, all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
+For further information regarding Avenue Spec IV, please see above.

-Avenue International Master beneficially owns 2,237,100 shares of common stock, or 6.3%, which represents 2,166,652 shares of common stock and 70,448 shares of common stock issuable upon the exercise of warrants held by Avenue International Master.
-The securities owned by Avenue International Master may also be deemed to be beneficially owned by Avenue International, its sole limited partner; Avenue International GenPar, its general partner; Avenue Partners, the sole shareholder of Avenue International GenPar; Avenue Capital Management, its investment manager; Avenue Capital Management GenPar, the general partner of Avenue Capital Management; and Mr. Lasry, the managing member of Avenue Capital Management GenPar, Avenue Partners and Avenue International GenPar; all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
-For further information regarding Avenue International Master, please see above.
+Avenue International beneficially owns 1,234,715 shares of common stock, or 3.6%.
+The securities owned by Avenue International may also be deemed to be beneficially owned by International Ltd., its sole limited partner, Avenue International GenPar, its general partner, Avenue Partners, the sole shareholder of Avenue International GenPar, Avenue Capital Management II, its investment manager, GenPar, the general partner of Avenue Capital Management II, and Mr. Lasry, the managing member of GenPar, Avenue Partners and Avenue International GenPar, all of whom disclaim any beneficial ownership except to the extent of their respective pecuniary interest.
+For further information regarding Avenue International, please see above.